Bealby/grandpas-pocket-watch-shop/README.md

     - `web: gunicorn grandpas_pocket_watch_shop.wsgi:application`

-- To ensure Heroku doesn't try to collect static files when deploying, type the following code in the temrinal:
+- To ensure Heroku doesn't try to collect static files when deploying, type the following code in the terminal:
     - `heroku config:set DISABLE_COLLECTSTATIC=1 --app <NAME OF APP>`

 - In `settings.py` add the heroku host path to `Allowed Hosts`.